All Episodes

 Okay.

-Um I am a Ted Cruz supporter.
+I am a Ted Cruz supporter.

-Um I was not originally for Trump.
+I was not originally for Trump.

-And I have a couple points just by being on hold and listening, leading up to why I actually called.
+And I have a couple points just by being on hold and listening leading up to why I actually called.

-Um I don't agree with the previous caller because I think that Trump, I mean, I think because Cruz had to be there.
+I don't agree with the previous caller because I think that Trump, I mean, I think because Cruz had to be there, because Trump and Cruz were the last two men standing.

-So Cruz had to do something during the convention.
+So Cruz had to do something.

 Secondly, I don't think Cruz could have won no matter what he was saying.